Canopy Real Estate Institute has suspended all in-person instruction. Read more.

 - Click here for the complete list of technical requirements to take an online course.

 Required textbook (not included in class tuition)

-2017-2018 N.C.
-Real Estate Manual or digital North Carolina Real Estate Manual
+N.C.
+Real Estate Commission Manual (Dark blue cover/released March 2021) or digital North Carolina Real Estate Manual

 Broker Postlicensing students must attend a minimum of 90 percent (27 hours for each class) of all scheduled classroom hours.